Bridgewater, Massachusetts: Local government

 Bridgewater was formerly governed on the local level by the open town meeting form of government, led by a Board of Selectmen until January 2011.
-Bridgewater is now led by seven Precinct Councilors, 1 per precinct, and two "at-large councilors", with an appointed Town Manager, Assessor, Tax Collector, for a total of nine Councilors.
+Bridgewater is now led by three District Councilors, 1 per district, and six Councilors-at-large, with an appointed Town Manager, Assessor, Tax Collector, for a total of nine Councilors.
 Bridgewater is one of fourteen Massachusetts municipalities that have applied for, and been granted, city forms of government but wish to retain "The town of" in their official names.
 This is from the majority 'Yes' vote on Question #1 at the April 24, 2010 annual town election, to change from a five-person, elected Board of Selectmen to a nine-person, elected Town Council, and thus abolishing the Annual Town Meeting, which was held in 2010 after generations.
 Town facilities are located at the center of town, with the Police Department headquarters being just west of the Square along Mass.
 Route 104.
 There are two fire stations located in town, with one station located next to the college and the other station in the eastern part of town, directly behind the Town Hall.
 There is one U.S. Post Office branch, located just north of the town center along Mass.
 Route 18.

 The Bridgewater Public Library is just north of the town center, and is a part of the SAILS Library Network.

 State representation

-On the Commonwealth level, Bridgewater is represented in the Massachusetts House of Representatives of the General Court of Massachusetts as a portion of the Eighth Plymouth District, which includes Raynham and a small portion of Easton.
-In the Massachusetts Senate, the Town is a part of the First Plymouth and Bristol District, which also includes Berkley, Carver, Dighton, Marion, Middleborough, Raynham, Taunton and Wareham.
+On the Commonwealth level, Bridgewater is represented in the Massachusetts House of Representatives of the General Court of Massachusetts as a portion of the Eighth Plymouth District, which includes Raynham.
+In the Massachusetts Senate, the Town is a part of the Norfolk, Plymouth and Bristol District, which also includes Easton, West Bridgewater, Milton, Stoughton, and parts of Braintree and Randolph.
 The Town is also patrolled by the Fourth (Middleborough) Barracks of Troop 'D' of the Massachusetts State Police.

 The Massachusetts Department of Correction operates several correctional facilities in the Bridgewater Correctional Complex in Bridgewater.
 The prisons in the complex include Bridgewater State Hospital, Massachusetts Alcohol and Substance Abuse Center, Massachusetts Treatment Center, and Old Colony Correctional Center.

 Federal representation

-On the national level, Bridgewater is a part of Massachusetts's 8th congressional district, which has been represented in the United States House of Representatives since 2001 by Stephen Lynch, a Democrat.
+On the national level, Bridgewater is a part of Massachusetts's 9th congressional district, which has been represented in the United States House of Representatives since 2013 by William Keating, a Democrat.
 The Commonwealth's senior member of the United States Senate, elected in 2012, is Elizabeth Warren.
-Warren defeated incumbent Republican Senator Scott Brown who had won a special election in 2010 to win the seat after the death of Ted Kennedy.
-Ed Markey became the commonwealth's junior Senator after he won a special election to the U.S. Senate to succeed John Kerry after his confirmation as United States Secretary of State.
+Warren defeated incumbent Republican Senator Scott Brown, who had won a special election in 2010 to win the seat after the death of Ted Kennedy.
+Ed Markey became the commonwealth's junior Senator after he won a special election to the U.S. Senate to succeed John Kerry after the latter's confirmation as Secretary of State.
 The Town also has a Massachusetts National Guard armory along Mass.
 Route 18.